tliron/prudence/TUTORIAL.md

 You should see a successful response with a 200 status code.

+### "prudence.start"

+This function's argument is either a single startable object or an array of startable objects.
+So, you can start several servers at the same time, e.g. to listen on different ports or interfaces.

+Prudence will automatically restart itself if any of the dependent files (JavaScript source code or others, such as loaded/included files) are changed.
+To do this it "watches" these files using filesystem services.
+To turn this feature off run Prudence with the `--watch=false` flag.
+Note that restarting the server(s) does *not* delete any cached representations, even if you're using the in-memory cache backend.

+### TLS

 By default the server is unencrypted HTTP/1.1.
 To secure the connection ("https:" with support for HTTP/2) you need to set the certificate and key PEMs, either literally or by loading them from a file: